omuto/RVINN/README.md

 Currently, RVINN has been verified to run on **CPU**.

-If PyTorch is not installed, please refer to the official installation guide below:
+If PyTorch is not installed, please refer to the official installation guide:
 [PyTorch Installation Guide](https://pytorch.org/get-started/locally/)

-## Installation
+## Installation (RVINN)

 ```console
 pip install git+https://github.com/omuto/RVINN